mathewgomas-alfred/mathewgomas.io/reference_manual/separate_image.rst

 .. meta::
    :description:
-        The channel separation dialog in Krita
+        The channel separation dialog in Krita.

 .. metadata-placeholder